• Skip to primary navigation

 Fennel seed

 Up to a teaspoon of fennel seed can be fed to dogs to help soothe upset tummies, reduce gas, treat diarrhea or alleviate constipation.
-It can also be brewed into a tea (use one teaspoon of seeds in 8 ounces of boiling water) that you can feed your dogs or add to their water.
+It can also be brewed into tea (use one teaspoon of seeds in 8 ounces of boiling water) to feed your dogs or add to their water.
 Give your dog two to four tablespoons of fennel tea per 20 pounds of body weight.
 Don’t overdo it.
 Too much fennel can cause heart palpitations and difficulty breathing.

 Ginger